-To plan the VTSS configuration and install and configure your VTSS hardware, StorageTek will use the VTSS publications on page x and the VSM pre-sales planning tool.
+To plan the VTSS configuration and install and configure your VTSS hardware, StorageTek will use the VSM pre-sales planning tool.
 This tool produces data to help define the optimum VSM solution for your business needs and to identify VSM candidate data sets.

 Your StorageTek representatives will also help coordinate the installation and configuration of the VSM hardware with the software installation and configuration tasks described in this guide.
-For example, before you can verify the updated HSC LIBGEN as described in "Verifying the LIBGEN" on page 80, if your system's RTDs are new transports and you will share them between VSM and MVS, you must install them and define their MVS unit addresses via the HCD facility.
+For example, before you can verify the updated HSC LIBGEN as described in "Verifying the LIBGEN" on page 80, if your system's RTDs are new transports and you will share them between VSM and MSP, you must install them and define their MSP unit addresses via the IORS facility.